AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 Sticky connections ensure that documents for one user are all composed on the same instance of AEM.
 This point is important if you use personalized pages and session data.
 The data is stored on the instance, so subsequent requests from the same user must return to that instance or the data is lost.

 Because sticky connections restrict the Dispatcher's ability to optimize the requests, you should use them only when needed.
-You can specify the folder that contains the "sticky" documents, thus ensuring all documents in that folder are composed on the same instance for each user.
+You can specify the folder that contains the "sticky" documents, thus ensuring all documents in that folder are composed in the same instance for each user.

 >[!NOTE]
 >